Jake Arrieta: Personal life

 Arrieta and his wife, gymnast Brittany Arrieta, have known each other since elementary school, and they began dating during their junior year of high school.
-They have two children together: a son, Cooper, and a daughter, Palmer.
+They have two children together, a son, Cooper, and a daughter, Palmer.
 The family lives in Austin, Texas, where they are frequent hikers.
 Arrieta took up Pilates in 2013 and began incorporating it into his everyday workouts when he saw an improvement in his pitching.

 Politically, Arrieta does not identify with either the Democratic or Republican political parties, and he did not vote in the 2016 United States presidential election.
 When the Cubs visited the White House to meet with then-President of the United States Barack Obama after their World Series victory in 2016, Arrieta clarified that his absence was not for political reasons, but due to the needs of his family.
 In 2021, Arrieta voiced his skepticism towards the COVID-19 vaccine, referencing the fact that several members of the New York Yankees tested positive for the virus despite being vaccinated.
 That May, he told reporters that he doubted the need to vaccinate as long as other COVID-19 safety guidelines were being followed.

-Outside of baseball, Arrieta has made multiple television appearances.
+Outside of baseball, Arrieta has made several television appearances.
 In the "Baseball" episode of the HBO comedy series Veep, protagonist Selina Meyer meets several members of the Orioles, including Arrieta and teammate Tommy Hunter.
 In 2017, Arrieta and Cubs teammate Kris Bryant appeared in an episode of Chicago Fire that focuses on a young Cubs fan injured in a car accident.